In this article, I’m going to take you through my guide to your Social Selling Index (SSI). But first, let’s have a recap on Social Selling.

 Develop content around relevant and topical industry news too.
 If you have quality content you are permitted to share, then do so using LinkedIn Pulse.
 This allows you to build up leads quickly and regularly, generating more interaction, thus improving your SSI score.

 You should be adding content on LinkedIn to offer value.
 If they are encouraged to click on your LinkedIn profile, your network may be positively surprised to see you giving away free information, advice, and expert opinion.
 It immediately shows that you are a valuable resource.

 Make the most out of the LinkedIn Groups function.
 Join specialist industry and local business groups and participate with proven tips and sound advice as often as you can.
 This will help boost your Social Selling Index score and establish your credentials as you interact with others related to your industry.

 LinkedIn provides a powerful means of directly talking to key decision-makers and cutting out the middlemen.
 Use that to your advantage, making connections with more than one decision-maker per target client to ensure you are more easily noticed and remembered.

-Again, being seen as a helpful and authoritative contact will build your kudos and status as a professional who respected individuals want to interact and build a relationship with.
+Again, being seen as a helpful and authoritative contact will build your kudos and status as a professional with whom respected individuals want to interact and build a relationship.

 If you implement the above tricks and tips, you should see an improvement in your Social Selling Index metrics.
 Your profile is then likely to rank higher as you will be ticking every box in terms of the criteria that LinkedIn looks for in its valued members.

-I suggest that you take a note of your overall SSI score, as well as your scores for each of the 4 categories, both before and after you’ve followed this advice.
+I suggest that you take a note of your overall SSI score, as well as your scores for each of the 4 categories.
+Do this both before and after you’ve followed this advice.
 You should start to see results as you start engaging more and driving interaction, making you a highly valued member of the network!